LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Replacing all the dummy content on my portfolio with real content!

 **Thoughts**: It's almost like this is harder than coding - coming up with the actual words to describe myself and my projects.
 Funny how that works!

+### Day 36 - 37: April 28 - 29, 2018

+**Today's Progress**: As in previous entry, replacing all the dummy content on my portfolio with real content.
+Also, started deploying my project item websites and staging the deploy of my portfolio.
+Finally, spruced up some of my GitHub project repos by adding a README.md and content to each project.

+**Thoughts**: As in the previous entry, it's almost like coming up with content is harder than coding.
+Funny how that works!